Dentures: Tooth loss

 People can become entirely edentulous for many reasons, the most prevalent being removal due to dental disease, which typically relates to oral flora control, i.e., periodontal disease and tooth decay.
-Other reasons include pregnancy, tooth developmental defects caused by severe malnutrition, genetic defects such as dentinogenesis imperfecta, trauma, or drug use.
+Other reasons include pregnancy, tooth developmental defects caused by severe malnutrition, genetic defects such as dentinogenesis imperfecta, trauma, and drug use.

 Periodontitis is defined as an inflammatory lesion mediated by host-pathogen interaction that results in the loss of connective tissue fiber attachment to the root surface and ultimately to the alveolar bone.
 It is the loss of connective tissue to the root surface that leads to teeth falling out.
 The hormones associated with pregnancy increases the risk of gingivitis and vomiting.

 Hormones released during pregnancy softens the cardia muscle ring that keeps food within the stomach.
 Hydrochloric acid is the acid involved in gastric reflux, also known as morning sickness.
 This acid, at a pH of 1.5-3.5, coats the enamel on the teeth, mainly affecting the palatal surfaces of the maxillary teeth.
 Eventually the enamel is softened and easily wears away.

 Dental trauma refers to trauma (injury) to the teeth and/or periodontium (gums, periodontal ligament, alveolar bone).
 Strong force may cause the root of the tooth to completely dislocate from its socket, mild trauma may cause the tooth to chip.